kulics/koral/book-en/basic-type.md

 boolean = false  // false
 ```
 ## Any
-In particular, sometimes you need a type that can be any type to assist in the completion of the function, so it is `Any`.
+In particular, sometimes you need a type that can be any type to assist in the completion of the function, so it is `any`.

 E.g:
 ```
-a :Any = 1 // any type
+a :any = 1 // any type
 ```
 ## Nullable Type
 All types in this language can't be null by default, which can avoid null problems to a great extent.